TheRoddyWMS/Roddy/CHANGELIST.md

 * 3.5.0

+  - Fixed non-quoting of variables with spaces.
+Now they are quoted and thus correctly interpreted as string variables instead of Bash array variables that are not correctly exported due to the Bash bug.

   - Allow for "selectionTag" in filename patterns and output file tags

   - Correctly processes selectionTag for onScriptParameter filename pattern matching

-  - Added feature toggle `StrictOnScriptParameterSelectionTag` with default `false`; with `false` default selection tag values always match; with `true`, which will be the Roddy 4 default selection tag values in output file declarations only match default selection tags in filename patterns
+  - Added feature toggle `StrictOnScriptParameterSelectionTag` with default `false`; with `false` default selection tag values always match; with `true`, which is planned to be the Roddy 4, "default" selection tag values in output file declarations only match "default" selection tags in filename patterns

   - Improved parsing of `--cvalues` command-line argument solving issues with colons ':' in configuration variables